jhudsl/Computing_for_Cancer_Informatics/docs/06-General_Platforms.md

 Globus provides developers of new platforms to manage, transfer, and share data with special attention to privacy and security.

 It has been used for several platforms such as the  [Systems Biology Knowledgebase (KBase)](https://www.kbase.us/), which is focused on integrating data across plants and microbes, [Biomedical Research Informatics Network (BIRN)](https://en.wikipedia.org/wiki/Biomedical_Informatics_Research_Network), which is a collaborative project to bring biomedical researchers together and share resources and data [@helmer_enabling_2011], and [Globus Genomics](https://www.globusgenomics.org/genomics/about.html),which uses the Globus data management infrastructure, Amazon web services, and Galaxy workflows to assist researchers with their genomics research endeavors.
+See this [link](https://www.globus.org/user-stories) for more examples of how others have used Globus.

 ## BaseSpace Sequence Hub